redlink-gmbh/redlink-java-sdk/README.md

 ## License

-This SDK SDK is available under the business-friendly license [Apache License, Version 2.0][ASL2].
+This SDK is available under the business-friendly license [Apache License, Version 2.0][ASL2].
 Therefore, you are completelly free to use the software for any purpose, to distribute it, to modify it, and to distribute modified versions of the software, including closed-source, under the terms of the license, without concern for royalties.